tnthreat33/project-3-frontend/README.md

 This project uses a server built with Ruby and uses the Sinatra web framework and Active Record as the ORM with following endpoints:

-    -GET /teams - returns a list of all teams, games and record -DELETE /games/:id - delete a game by ID
+    -GET /teams - returns a list of all teams, games and record -POST /teams - creates a new team
+    -DELETE /teams/ :id - deletes a team by ID
+    -DELETE /games/:id - delete a game by ID
     -PUT /games/:id - updates an existing game by ID -POST/games- creates a new game